jim-collier/x9git/project/backlog.md

 - ✅ Get original commands and options working.
 At some point some just kind of broke (pre-git), and were never fixed.
 	- All nine commands work and are regression-tested; scommit/scompul/spush/mtm take -m or a positional message, mkbranch/chbranch validate their branch argument.

-- 🔘 Create a release-install script per platform (`bash` and \[`pwsh` or `cmd`\]), runnable via a single `curl`/`wget` (etc.) and documented under "how to install".
+- ✅ Create a release-install script per platform (`bash` and \[`pwsh` or `cmd`\]), runnable via a single `curl`/`wget` (etc.) and documented under "how to install".
 Downloads, installs, and runs the latest release, with an option to abort.
 Update README.md with one-liner for both local and system-level installs.
+	- `install.bash` + `install.ps1` at repo root; plan-then-confirm, `--system`/`-y`/`--ref`; README Installation one-liners filled in (user + system, curl and wget).
+Resolves the latest release tag, prefers a release asset, falls back to the tagged tree.
+The 2022-era releases predate the `bin/` layout so the release path activates for real once a v2 release is cut (`--ref main`/`--ref dev` works today); the pwsh installer says the port hasn't shipped and points at the bash one until then.

-	- 🔘 Do the same thing for a dev-branch install script (Linux bash, macOS sh, Windows PowerShell), runnable via a single `curl`/`wget` and documented under "how to develop".
+	- ✅ Do the same thing for a dev-branch install script (Linux bash, macOS sh, Windows PowerShell), runnable via a single `curl`/`wget` and documented under "how to develop".
 Clones main, installs dependencies, and states what it will do with an option to abort.
 Update README.md with one-liner for both local and system-level installs.
+		- `install-dev.bash` + `install-dev.ps1`: clone, check out `dev`, check tooling (offers package-manager install where one is found), verify, print next steps.
+Documented in README "How to develop" + contributing.md "Your First Code Contribution".
+Bash installers run on macOS stock bash 3.2.

 - 🔘 PowerShell port of gitsby (style guide already covers pwsh; dogfood pwsh leg activates when it lands).